Exertional rhabdomyolysis

 Exertional rhabdomyolysis (ER) is the breakdown of muscle from extreme physical exertion.
 It is one of many types of rhabdomyolysis that can occur, and because of this, the exact prevalence and incidence are unclear.

 Cause

-ER is more likely to occur when strenuous exercise is performed under high temperatures and humidity.
-Poor hydration levels before, during, and after strenuous bouts of exercise have also been reported to lead to ER.
+Exertional rhabdomyolysis is more likely to occur when strenuous exercise is performed under high temperatures and humidity.
+Poor hydration levels before, during, and after strenuous bouts of exercise have also been reported to lead to Exertional rhabdomyolysis.
 This condition and its signs and symptoms are not well known amongst the sport and fitness community and because of this it is believed that the incidence is greater but highly underreported.

 Risks that lead to ER include exercise in hot and humid conditions, improper hydration, inadequate recovery between bouts of exercise, intense physical training, and inadequate fitness levels for beginning high-intensity workouts.
 Eccentric contraction of muscles can result in ER more often than concentric contraction.
 Dehydration is one of the biggest factors that can give almost immediate feedback from the body by producing very dark-colored urine.